 Your primary care physician or physiatrist (physical medicine and rehabilitation physician) is the lead physician on your rehabilitation team and manages your rehabilitation care plan.
 This physician focuses on pain management and medications.
-He or she is also your main referral source for emotional healthcare, physical therapy, prosthetic treatment, social services, and return-to-work issues.
+They are also your main referral source for emotional healthcare, physical therapy, prosthetic treatment, social services, and return-to-work issues.